tari-project/rfcs/src/RFC-0122_Burning.md

 ## Description

-Blockchains have used the burn method to destroy coins in circulation and block their use forever.
+Blockchains have used the burn method to destroy coins in circulation and prevent their use forever.
 Most chains use a reclaimable address to denote burned coins.
-Using [RFC-0201: TariScript](RFC-0201_TariScript.md), Tari can also use this method, but this does not explicitly remove the coins from circulation.
+Using [RFC-0201: TariScript](RFC-0201_TariScript.md), Tari can also use this method, but it does not explicitly remove the coins from circulation.
 This RFC details a method to remove coins from circulation permanently.

-An excellent example of using burned coins is for a [Perpetual One-way Peg](https://medium.com/@RubenSomsen/21-million-bitcoins-to-rule-all-sidechains-the-perpetual-one-way-peg-96cb2f8ac302) this allows users create utility tokens on a sidechain or in Tari's case the DAN.
-By not allowing funds to be moved back, the sidechain gains an auditable total utilitarian value
-.
-Value speculation is largely removed as the sidechain will only ever be as valuable as value of coins burnet in the peg.
+An excellent example of using burned coins is a [Perpetual One-way Peg](https://medium.com/@RubenSomsen/21-million-bitcoins-to-rule-all-sidechains-the-perpetual-one-way-peg-96cb2f8ac302).
+This allows users to create utility tokens on a sidechain or, in Tari's case, the DAN.
+By not allowing funds to be moved back, the sidechain gains an auditable total utilitarian value.
+Value speculation is largely removed, as the sidechain will only ever be as valuable as the value of coins burned in the peg.

 ## Introduction

-To completely remove coins from circulation, we need to mark outputs as burned, and we need to change the balance equation to allow pruned nodes and non pruned nodes to still verify the integrity and emission of Tari.
+To completely remove coins from circulation, we need to mark outputs as burned, and we need to change the balance equation to allow both pruned and non-pruned nodes to verify the integrity and emission of Tari.

 ### TL;DR
-In order to get burns working, we flag each desired output as burned with a flag.
+In order to get burns working, we flag each desired output as burned.
 To calculate the emission of the network, we need to store the commitment of the burned output in a kernel.
-This will allow any pruned node to verify the emission of the network and all burned outputs.
+This allows any pruned node to verify the emission of the network and all burned outputs.

 ### Transaction output changes